mitroadmaps/roadtagger/Readme.md

 ## Change Log
 **2020-03-31**
 --------------------
-- Add download link for the pretrained model.
+- Add download [link](https://mapster.csail.mit.edu/data/roadtagger/model.zip) for the pretrained model.
-- Add download link for the testing dataset.
+- Add download [link](https://mapster.csail.mit.edu/data/roadtagger/dataset_testing.zip) for the testing dataset and [link](https://mapster.csail.mit.edu/data/roadtagger/validation.p) for dataset partition.
-- Update the evaluation [instruction](#model).
+- Add reproduce [instruction](#model).
 Now, you can reproduce the numbers in the paper with the pretrained model and the testing dataset.

 **2020-01-30**
 --------------------